-: heporting No. 1991 EIR Environmental 1991 EIR E/M Project Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A Project Title AND MONITORING Impact (Where Relevant) Measure/Provision be augmented from the proposed Bell Canyon Well.
+Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A Complete Ongoing as Necessary/Required Implemented and Ongoing Solution Implemented but not meeting goals mented Rep Project Title Impact (Where Relevant) Measure/Provision Progress to Date Sta tus be augmented from the proposed Bell Canyon Well.
 The project will be constructed, operated and maintained by the Big Pine Irrigation and Improvement Association.
-Progress to Date Group Meeting.
+Group Meeting.
 The test has not yet been conducted but may occur in 2022.
 The Bell Canyon well has not yet been drilled.
 Although these two wells are not operational, this project is implemented and ongoing with water supplied annually to the project.
-2 Ann Ongoing as Necessary/Required Name of the state Not fully implemented Od 6 x x x Big Pine Northeast Regreening (30 acres; EIR Impact 10-11 and 10-19, EIR Table 5-3) 10-11: Fluctuations in water tables due to groundwater pumping have caused approximately 655 acres of groundwater dependent vegetation to die off.
+6 x x x Big Pine Northeast Regreening (30 acres; EIR Impact 10-11 and 10-19, EIR Table 5-3) 10-11: Fluctuations in water tables due to groundwater pumping have caused approximately 655 acres of groundwater dependent vegetation to die off.
 Loss of vegetation cover has occurred on these lands.10-19: Water management practices in a portion of the Big Pine Well Field have resulted in a significant adverse change and decrease of plant cover.
 10-11: In the near future, two enhancement/mitigation projects will be initiated to mitigate areas affected by groundwater pumping adjacent to the towns of Independence (east side regreening project) and Big Pine (northeast regreening project).
-Each project was originally planned to be approximately 30 acres of irrigated pasture.10-19: LADWP and Inyo County will implement the Big Pine Regreening enhancement/mitigation project by establishing irrigated pasture on approximately 30 acres to the north and east of Big Pine.The Standing Committee approved a revised scope of work for the Big Pine Northeast Regreening Project as an Enhancement/ Mitigation Project under the EIR on November 4, 2010.
+Each project was originally planned to be approximately 30 acres of irrigated pasture.10-19: LADWP and Inyo County will implement the Big Pine Regreening enhancement/mitigation project by establishing irrigated pasture on approximately 30 acres to the north and east of Big Pine.
+The Standing Committee approved a revised scope of work for the Big Pine Northeast Regreening Project as an Enhancement/ Mitigation Project under the EIR on November 4, 2010.
 The revised scope modified the boundaries of the project and amended the water supply source to be Big Pine Creek via the Big Pine Ditch System, Baker Creek via the Mendenhall Park Ditch, or Baker Return Ditch, or the Big Pine Canal, or a combination of these.
 The project will be supplied with up to 150 AF of water per year, and surface water supplied to the project will be made up by pumping W375 in an amount equivalent to that supplied to the project on an annual basis.
 Additionally, irrigation water will be supplied by flood or sprinkler irrigation.
 LADWP prepared and circulated an Initial Study and Negative Declaration for the Big Pine Northeast Regreening Project.
 This ND was approved by the Board of Water and Power Commissioners on March 6, 2012 and its Notice of Determination was filed with the State Clearinghouse and Inyo County Clerk on March 7, 2012.
 The Owens Valley Committee and the Big Pine Paiute Tribe brought a lawsuit against LADWP April 6, 2012 (Case No: SICVPT12-53541) challenging the adequacy of the ND and impacts from the use of W375 for makeup water for the project.
 This suit was settled in November 26, 2012.
 The Technical Group exempted well W375 on November 6, 2013 for project makeup water in order to make this project feasible.
 Installation of the irrigation system for this project occurred in Winter 2013/2014.
 The Big Pine Northeast Regreening was fully implemented in Spring 2014.
 Water continues to be provided annually to this project.
-Project is implemented and ongoing. x
+Project is implemented and ongoing.
+X